 We have also recognized the opportunity to package some of our products in bottles made from the plastic resin PET.
-The glass-like clarity, toughness, and excellent gas-barrier properties of PET makes it an outstanding The same shelf life applies even after opening if the products are handled under asceptic conditions.
+The glass-like clarity, toughness, and excellent gas-barrier properties of PET makes it an outstanding choice for Nidacon media.
+The same shelf life applies even after opening if the products are handled under asceptic conditions.